 This metric requires multiple LLM calls to compute, which may impact usage and billing.

-The Action Completion metric is particularly valuable in the following scenarios:
+The Action Completion metric is the single best measure of whether an agent is truly useful.
+It is particularly valuable in the following scenarios:

-• Tool-using Assistants: When evaluating if the assistant used available tools effectively.
+Tool-using Assistants: When evaluating if the assistant successfully used the right tools.

-To optimize your assistant’s performance and ensure high Action Completion scores, consider the following best practices:
+To optimize your agent’s performance and ensure high Action Completion scores, consider the following best practices:

 Track Progress Over Time